St. Mary's Orthodox Church, Kottayam: Kottayam Cheriapally - A treasure trove of mural art

 Built in the Portuguese-Baroque-Keralite style, the mural art on the church interiors depicts the major incidents in Jesus Christ's life.
 The eastern side of the church wall portrays the major happenings in the life of the Lord's mother.
 Some of the paintings depict the trial of Christ, Crucifixion, and Christ being taken down from the cross.

 The ceiling with 99 tiles is adorned with various paintings.
 Historians said that these were painted by foreign artists.
 Interestingly, the clothes worn by the people in the paintings are also European in style.
-Thought the paintings are in European style, some experts claim the technique used is that of artists from Kerala.
+Though the paintings are in European style, some experts claim the technique used is that of artists from Kerala.
 All the paintings have been created by only using organic dyes from vegetables and flowers.
 The red colour seen in the paintings are drawn using Red brick.
 People from different countries visit the church to study these paintings.
 Several of the wall paintings had faded with the passage of time.
 The centuries-old mural paintings have been restored to their former glory by mural painting artist V.M.
 Jiju Lal and team after a hard work for three months.
-The rare paintings, which are believed to be more than 300 years old, at the holy sanctuary (madhaba) of the church were brought back without losing on their aesthetic quality.
-The consecration of the holy sanctuary (madhaba) after mural painting restoration was done on January 11, 2020.
+The rare paintings, which are believed to be more than 300 years old, inside the Sanctuary (madbaha) of the church were brought back without losing their aesthetic quality.
+The consecration of the Sanctuary after the restorations of the mural paintings, was done on 11 January 2020.

 Architecture

 The church exhibits a blend of Kerala and Portuguese styles of architecture.
 Its European architectural style galleries, large granite pillars, cornices and pediments make it an attractive building.
-The roof of the portico is supported by ten granite pillars and has a large lotus carved out of single piece of granite.
-Even the baptism basin inside the church has been chiseled from a single stone.
-Anappalla (elephant belly) style compound wall, characteristic of ancient temples in Kerala is another attraction in Kottayam Cheriapally.
+The roof of the portico is supported by ten granite pillars and has a large lotus carved out of a single piece of granite.
+Even the baptism basin inside the church has been chiselled from a single stone.
+Anappalla (elephant belly) style compound wall, characteristics of ancient temples in Kerala etc; are the other attractions of Kottayam Cheriapally.
 The walls around the church are over one meter thick and are strongly influenced by Hindu temple architecture.
 The niches in the walls accommodate hundreds of oil lamps.
 With its unique features and the exciting tales surrounding it, Kottayam Cheriapally is a must-visit for those inclined towards traditional buildings and architecture.